BadToxic/twitter-image-poster/README.md

 ## Quote previous tweets

 Set __quote__ in the __config.js__ file to __true__ to quote previous tweets in your new tweets.<br>
-You can use these three flags in the __config.js__ file to determine when it should quote or not:<br>
+You can use these three flags in the __config.js__ file to determine when it should quote or not (when comparing images):<br>
 - __hashWithTags__ Uses the tags in the png meta data (not the __defaultTags__ from the __config.js__).
 - __hashWithModel__ Uses the model (checkpoint) used for the image generation, read from the png meta data.
 - __hashWithSampler__ Uses the sampler used for the image generation, read from the png meta data.
+That means if all three are set to __false__ it will always quote, no matter the used tags, model or sampler.

 ## Example